quozd/awesome-dotnet/README.md

 ## Object to object mapping

 * [AutoMapper](https://github.com/AutoMapper/AutoMapper) - A convention-based object-object mapper in .NET. http://automapper.org
-* [TinyMapper](https://github.com/TinyMapper/TinyMapper) - a tiny and quick object mapper for .Net.
+* [TinyMapper](https://github.com/TinyMapper/TinyMapper) - A tiny and quick object mapper for .Net.
+* [ExpressMapper](https://github.com/fluentsprings/ExpressMapper) - A lightweight, lighting fast .Net mapper to map one type of object(s) to another in automated and easy way.
+ExpressMapper relies completely on the expression trees.

 ## Office